Sajiyah-Salat/BlogWeb/CONTRIBUTING.md

    <br>

-8. Add the changes to the staging are and commit them to the branch you are working on
+8. Add the changes to the staging and commit them to the branch you are working on

    <br>